This chapter has been fully updated for the 2018/19 edition

 - See Rule of law v. other values.

-- This was presumably the view adopted in Willoughby in the Court of Appeal where Brebner, a TiS case, was cited in the context of the ToA motive defence.
+- In Willoughby in the Court of Appeal Brebner, a TiS case, was cited in the context of the ToA motive defence.

-- I do not discuss the GAAR as a discrete topic in this book, but GAAR guidance is discussed where relevant in many contexts.
+- I do not discuss the GAAR as a discrete topic in this book, but GAAR guidance is discussed in many contexts.

 - The ToA motive defence is an exception here; see Enactment history.
-The CT TiS TAAR refers to “object” but the meaning is the same.
+The CT TiS TAAR refers to “object” but the meaning is the same; see Consequence and purpose.

 - See the discussion beginning at Identify and classif purpose: Old conditions